DimaD/ruby_instance_eval_experiments/README.markdown

 WTF is this?
 =============

-During showing [Sunspot library](http://github.com/outoftime/sunspot) to different people I have noticed their confusing with Sunspot search API.
+Showing [Sunspot library](http://github.com/outoftime/sunspot) to different people I have noticed their confusion about Sunspot search API.
 Sunspot provides the following API for search

     search = Sunspot.search(Post) do